farlee2121/DevEssentialsBlog/content/draft/2022-08-14-Code-That-Fits-Mental-Models.md

 I see programming as problem modeling ([1](../posts/Whats-Your-Duck-V2/2022-06-16-0-Intro.md), [2](../posts/2022-02-18-Programming-is-Problem-Modeling.md)).
 Programmers, somewhat like mathematicians, encode ideas rigorously in a standard notation.

-The math analogy also isn't perfect.
+This math analogy also isn't perfect.
 Unlike in math, software only needs enough rigor for a computer to run the code.
 Math models/proofs can be arcane so long as they are rigorous.
 They only need to be understood once.
 Software models are regularly updated, more like [engineering designs](https://www.developerdotstar.com/mag/articles/reeves_design.html), so understandability is key.

+Software tends to model business processes.
+The whole software process is finer grain iterations of understanding the business problem.
+Even released code is part of refining understanding to make future updates.
+A developer's job is only done when the problem is sufficiently understood such that the software no longer needs to change.

+[Motorcycle maintenance](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance) helped paint a more concrete picture for one friend.
+The hard part of mechanical work usually isn't replacing parts, it's asking good questions to understand the problem and replace just the right parts.

-Still, approaching software a problem modeling process has served me well.
+Approaching software a problem modeling process has served me well.
 It also aligns with the model described in the [Software Engineering Body of Knowledge](../posts/2021-08-13-Swebok-transform-view.md)

 ## Conclusion